Iteration 8: Frameworks and MiniDraw

 Learning Goal Assessment parameters

-Submission Git repository contains merge request associated with "iteration8".
+Submission Git repository contains an "iteration8" branch that is merged into main/master branch.
 Git repository is not public!
 Required artifacts (document, screencast) must all be present.

 Framework Analysis and Usage The framework analysis of HotStone is correct, uses the proper terminology (hotspots, frozen spots, inversion of control, etc.), and discusses Template Method (separation and unification variant discussed).
 MiniDraw's hotspots are used correctly to produce the GUI for HotStone.